-We really like this particular waterproof sealant because it’s quite viscous and flows well, which makes it easy to apply onto surfaces and easily smothers all the gaps and crevices to create a tight, leak-free seal.
+We like this particular waterproof sealant because it’s quite viscous and flows well, which makes it easy to apply onto surfaces and quickly smothers all the gaps and crevices to create a tight, leak-free seal.

-As a last step, we covered our roof with a tarp for 48 hours to allow the VHB tape, Butyl Tape, and the Lap Sealant to fully cure.
+As a last step, we covered our roof with a tarp for 48 hours to allow the VHB tape, Butyl Tape, and Lap Sealant to cure fully.

 We don’t have flexible panels on our roof, but if we did, we would use the below video as our guide.

 Flexible solar panels often suffer damage from excess heat because these panels cannot efficiently dissipate the heat beneath them, unlike rigid panels.
 But ‘RV With Tito’ seems to have found a solution to this problem while simultaneously not drilling ANY holes on his RV roof.
 Enjoy!

 What’s Next?
 How To Wire Your Solar Panel System

 Now that your solar panels are mounted on your van’s roof, you might be ready to wire your solar system to your batteries.
 If that’s the case, visit our complete DIY solar system guide to help get you started.

 Final Thoughts: Mounting Solar Panels Isn’t So Bad!